 Do I need counselling?
 I don’t feel I have mental health issues.
 Other people have much worse problems than me.

-To benefit from counselling you do not need to have mental health problems, or an “obvious” issue like an addiction or trauma.
+Some clients come with pressing issues which are significantly affecting their lives and I am happy to work with a wide range of such difficulties.
+However, to benefit from counselling you do not need to have mental health problems, or an “obvious” issue like an addiction or trauma.
 I strongly believe all of us can benefit from being really listened to and having an impartial person to talk things through with, even if we would consider ourselves to be generally well adjusted individuals with few significant problems.
 Sometimes it’s hard to talk to family and friends and you just need that one person who takes the time to listen.

 Just as people may visit a doctor when they aren’t sick — they might want a checkup, or to talk through a concern — therapy is not only for people with mental illness.
 I listen without judgement and regard all clients as individuals who are equally deserving of my time, regardless of their particular circumstances.

 What can I expect to happen in my first session?

 The beginning of the first session always involves an explanation of the format of sessions, confidentiality and how I work as a therapist.
 We will also discuss you have any previous experience of counselling and your reasons for seeking therapy on this occasion.
 The rest of the session is typically taken up with further exploration of your current situation and what you wish to achieve from counselling.
 As a counsellor I will be primarily listening, but also reflecting, summarising, asking questions and making observations to assist the client in further exploration of their issues.

 How many sessions will I need?
 How often will they take place?

 This very much depends on your reasons for coming to counselling and how you wish to proceed.
 There is no definite limit on a number of sessions but we would regularly review the work we are doing and mutually agree when an ending might be appropriate.
 I would generally suggest a minimum course of 6 appointments as a starting point.